Manhattan Jaspers men's basketball

 The Manhattan Jaspers men's basketball team is the basketball team that represents Manhattan University in The Bronx, New York City, New York, United States.
 The school's team currently competes in the Metro Atlantic Athletic Conference.
 They have won the Metro Atlantic Athletic Conference tournament championship five times (1993, 2003, 2004, 2014, 2015).
 The Jaspers have had three players named Metro Atlantic Athletic Conference Player of the Year, most recently Luis Flores in 2003.
-Luis Flores is also the Manhattan Jaspers all-time leading scorer with 2046 points from 2001-2004.
-Their current head coach is John Gallagher, who was hired from the University of Hartford in March of 2023.
+Luis Flores is also the Manhattan Jaspers all-time leading scorer with 2046 points from 2001 to 2004.
+Their current head coach is John Gallagher, who was hired from the University of Hartford in March 2023.

+History

+Fran Fraschilla was head coach of the Jaspers from 1992, when he was 33 years old, to 1996, and his teams had an 85–35 record, a 71% won-lost percentage, and won two Metro Atlantic Athletic Conference (MAAC) titles and the 1993 MAAC men's basketball tournament championship.
+In 1995 the Jaspers became the first Jaspers team in 35 years to compete in the NCAA Basketball Tournament and the first team from the MAAC to obtain an at-large bid to the NCAA Tournament.
+There, they defeated the fourth-seeded Oklahoma Sooners in the first round, before losing in the second round to the Arizona State Sun Devils.
+Fraschilla was named the 1994–95 Metro Atlantic Athletic Conference Men's Basketball Coach of the Year, after his team's 26-5 season.